bassjobsen/jbst-masonry-theme/readme.txt

 == Description ==

 [JBST](http://www.jbst.eu/) is a powerful theme framework that can be used as a standalone website builder or as a framework to create child themes for wordpress build on Twitter's Bootstrap 3.
 Full customizable with [Less](http://www.lesscss.org/).
 [Masonry](http://masonry.desandro.com/) is a JavaScript grid layout library.
 It works by placing elements in optimal position based on available vertical space, sort of like a mason fitting stones in a wall.
 You've probably seen it in use all over the Internet.
+Set the base color of the Masonry in the customizer or in your Dashboard: Appearance > Less Compiler, enter `@masonry-base-color: #578562;` in the text area and press "Recompile Less code".
 Download the <a href="https://raw.github.com/bassjobsen/Boilerplate-JBST-Child-Theme/master/jbstchildtheming.pdf">Child Theme Guide</a>.

 == Assets ==